barsv/time-tracker/README.md

 - tags
 - favorites
 - sessions (show details about that the task was started and stopped several times)
 - create about page and show it on the first page load
+- change app icons
 - replace localStorage with indexedDB
 - export to csv
 - settings page with compact view